emmahone/Local-Storage-Operator-reference/README.md

 [Source](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-local.html#create-local-pvc_persistent-storage-local)

 **NOTE:** The persistent volumes using local volumes need to specify a `nodeAffinity` as the paths/data referenced in the PV will only exist in a single node.
-In addition, make sure that the spec.local.path field uses the by-id path, such as /dev/disk/by-id/wwn.
+In addition, make sure that the `spec.local.path` field uses the `by-id` path, such as `/dev/disk/by-id/wwn`.
 This will ensure consistency across reboots.
 The LSO does not currently support the `LocalVolume` resource `by-path` or `by-partuuid`, such as `/dev/disk/by-path/wwn` or `/dev/disk/by-partuuid`.

 ## Installing the Local Storage Operator
 There are two ways to install the LSO.
 Through the GUI and via the CLI.
 The first step for either path is to configure the `openshift-local-storage` namespace.